 Aircrew Officers Association Europe

-- Advising the FDA official representing their member in her equal pay claim against the Ministry of Defence.
+- Advising the FDA National Official, representing their member in her Employment Tribunal claim against DEFRA for pregnancy and maternity leave discrimination.

 Other key lawyers: